 Despite how excited I was to dive right in and start taking advantage of all the useful tools that ExpertFlyer has to offer, I admit that I was somewhat skeptical.
-The overall design of the website seemed a bit clumsy and dated, and right away I wasn’t getting the kind of feel-good vibe I like to have when forking out hard earned cash for a new subscription service.
+The overall design of the website seems a bit clumsy and dated, and right away I wasn’t getting the kind of feel-good vibe I like to have when forking out hard-earned cash for a new subscription service.
 Especially being unemployed and all.

-However, I’m getting a little bit ahead of myself here – The point is is that I’ve been a “Pro” level ExpertFlyer subscriber since the day that I wrote that post, and it’s a tool that I’ve been using on a weekly basis.
-And now that I’ve had the chance to get to know the service on a fairly deep level, I figured that the time was right to come back and write this brutally honest ExpertFlyer review.
+However, I’m getting a little bit ahead of myself here.
+The point is is that I’ve been a “Pro” level ExpertFlyer subscriber many years, and it’s a tool that I still use on a weekly basis.
+I’ve had the chance to get to know the service on a fairly deep level, so I figured that the time was right to put togged this brutally honest ExpertFlyer review.
 And as far as I’m concerned there’s no other better kind of review then a short to-the-point pros and cons list.
-So here we go.
+So here we go:

 ExpertFlyer pros (the good stuff)

-Pro: The ability to set up alerts to notify me for a wide variety of things was extremely convenient.
-It also prevented me from losing more sleep than I already had.
+- The ability to set up alerts to notify me for a wide variety of things is extremely convenient.
 For example, I am a real stickler for getting the window seats just ahead of the wing so that I can get great shots of the engine for my trip reports and videos.

-Pro: ExpertFlyer’s way of consolidating everything you need for a powerful flight searching experience is pretty nice actually.
-I’m normally the kind a guy who ends up with 15 open tabs on my web browser whenever I’m trying to put a trip together, so it’s really convenient and much more organized to do everything from one location.
-I can search many airlines at the same time (even those not in the same alliance), check current seat maps to see how open or full a specific flight is, and the integration of SeatGuru makes it easy to determine if the seat I want is a good one or not.
+- ExpertFlyer’s way of consolidating everything you need for a powerful flight searching experience is awesome.
+I’m normally the kind a guy who ends up with 15 open tabs on my web browser whenever I’m trying to put a trip together, so it’s convenient and much more organized to do everything from one location.
+I can search many airlines at the same time (even those not in the same alliance), and check current seat maps to see how open or full a specific flight is.

-Yes, you can do all of these things without being a subscriber to ExpertFlyer, but I guarantee it’s going to take a lot longer because you’ll be jumping from website to website trying to keep track of everything along the way.
+Yes, you can do all of this stuff without being a subscriber to ExpertFlyer, but I guarantee it’s going to take a lot longer because you’ll be jumping from website to website trying to keep track of everything along the way.
 ExpertFlyer makes that journey super simple.

 ExpertFlyer cons (the not-so-good stuff)

-Con: One of the most common questions I get about ExpertFlyer is whether or not it would be a useful and productive tool for novice flyers.
-The honest answer is that no – I do not believe that it would be beneficial for anyone who knows very little about the airline industry.
+- Honestly, I do not believe that ExpertFlyer would be beneficial for anyone who knows very little about the airline industry.
 The problem is that you kind of have to know exactly what you’re looking for, and there’s no way to set up generic queries like you can and other tools such as Google flights.